 Mark Berry, Vice President, Communications, Colburn School

 With a new mobile experience, prospects can also access enrollment tools.
 According to Phillips, the mobile design “is above and beyond what most people in higher ed and performing arts are doing.
 Facebook historically was in third place for us as a referring site — now it’s moved up to second place.
 Students were using their phones to look at classes, but not enroll; now they’re able to do that.”
+With Colburn’s mobile traffic now outpacing desktop traffic, these changes couldn’t have been better timed.

 The site has also improved Colburn’s ability to integrate its other digital marketing tools.
 The site’s responsive design collapses elegantly for any size device, allowing the communications team to link their frequent social media posts back to colburnschool.edu with pride, knowing every user will have the same visually rich, high-quality experience.